 Before we begin, if you are running Windows 7 or above and if you do not have the PowerShell Active Directory module installed, please do so first by downloading and installing “Remote Server Administration Tools”.
 I personally cannot live without this module.
 Please be sure to check out my related blog post which uses the function described … Continue reading PowerShell: Lookup Active Directory Accounts Flexibly/Exhaustively For A List Of First/Middle/Last Names

 Last week, I wrote a post on how to relocate Oracle data files from one drive to another.
 Today, let us see how simple it is to do the same in SQL Server.
-I am running SQL 2014 but it should not be too different Say "No" to huge single .mdf file databases!
-Space got … Continue reading SQL Server – Move Data Files To Another Drive
+I recently had to move 125 databases on an instance to a new and expanded volume mountpoint to allow for growth, which … Continue reading SQL Server: Move Database Files To Another Drive/Folder Like A Pro!

 Permissions are complex!
 Permissions management is not easy.
 You have a lot to deal with Direct user privileges via grants Privileges to AD Group login of which user is part of User could be part of multiple AD groups which have a login on the instance Privileges granted to the role that user is in … Continue reading SQL Server – Find Effective Permissions of An User At Database, Server or Object Level – The Right Way!